aws/chalice/README.rst

 We can now test our API using ``localhost:8000`` in your browser.

 Or we can call our API endpoint via Javascript in the browser.
-We will use the new fetch_.
+We will use the new fetch_ command in javascript to call our endpoint.

 .. _fetch: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

- command in javascript to call our endpoint.

 .. code-block:: javascript